How To Improve CTR For Adwords PPC And Organic Traffic With Some Easy Editing

 How to write great headlines—it’s all about the editing

 Take a look at my guide to writing headlines that generate clicks.
-It shares all the best tips on generating a high CTR from good post titles.
+It shares all the best tips on generating a high CTR from good post titles.and most of those tips you can apply to improve your CTR for Adwords ads and other PPC advertisements.

 Writing a good headline is vital the first time you publish your post.
 However, I also highly recommend going back through your old posts and editing headlines for them.